faasm/faasm/README.md

 By `POST`ing to these URLs we can invoke the function.
 POSTed data forms the input data for the function call.

-For example, with the faasm endpoint at `localhost:8001`, the `echo` function owned by `simon` can be run with:
+For example, with the faasm endpoint at `localhost:8001`, the `echo` function owned by `demo` can be run with:

 ```
-curl -X POST http://localhost:8001/f/simon/echo -d "hello faasm"
+curl -X POST http://localhost:8001/f/demo/echo -d "hello faasm"
 ```

-The code for this function can be found in `func/function_echo.c`.
+The code for this function can be found in `examples/function_echo.cpp`.

 ## Writing Functions